-The pipeline is split into regions, each region is supplied with a copy of TNPI's contact information and the contact information for the region, also detailed receptor maps outlining the overland flow and stream tracing impacts in the event of a rupture are included.
+The pipeline is split into regions, detailed receptor maps outlining the overland flow and stream tracing impacts in the event of a rupture are included.
 This information is used for planning and response purposes.
 The Control Point data has detailed response information specific to each individual control point.